Frequently asked questions:

 Q: Where do you play?

 A: We play at various community centers, with the vast majority of games happening at East Elmwood Community Center.
-Sometimes we book Glenwood, Greendell, Sinclair Park, Winakwa, Sturgeon Heights, Norberry-Glenlee and other gyms if they are available.
+Sometimes we book Glenwood, Greendell, Sinclair Park, Winakwa, Sturgeon Heights, Norberry-Glenlee, Dakota Fieldhouse, Qualico Sport for Life Centre, and other gyms if they are available.

 Q: How many people should I have on my team?

 A: For new teams, we recommend 8-10 players, and at least 3 should be female.
-Once you get a reliable group of people coming, 9 seems to be the magic number.
-8 is okay but if 2 or more people miss you can be in a bind, and 10 usually feels like too much (you end up sitting nearly every other round when 10 people show up to a game).
+Once you get a reliable group of people coming, 8 or 9 seem to be the magic number.
+10 usually feels like too much (you end up sitting nearly every other round when 10 people show up to a game).
 We have a maximum of 12 permitted on a roster.

 Q: Does it hurt to get hit by a ball?